jrisi256/obsidian/joe_shack_home/Academic Papers/apelDeterrentEffectStop2016.md

 ### Puzzle

 * Crime is at historic laws in the history of NYC.
 However, the size of its police force and prisons have been declining since 2000.
-This seems to fly in the fact of what is suggested by deterrence theory which is that more police officers can lead to reductions in crime and incarceration can have modest deterrent effects.
+This seems to fly in the face of what is suggested by deterrence theory which is that more police officers can lead to reductions in crime and incarceration can have modest deterrent effects.

 * Is it possible that stop & frisk helped compensate for the shortfall created by cuts in the criminal justice system?
 It allowed for more crime control via deterrence with fewer police officers on the street and fewer offenders being locked up.